psyked/Splendid.css/README.md

-# Splendid.css

-## Delightful defaults for humdrum HTML.
+# Delightful defaults for humdrum HTML.

 The default HTML elements are a little dull, and we shouldn't have to worry about adding custom css classes to the HTML or changing the markup to make things look beautiful.